 While there are a number of proprietary options, my go-to airbrush cleaning solution is general purpose thinners due to its effectiveness and low price.

-My final recommendation is to avoid water for cleaning and give some general purpose thinners a go instead, I think you’ll be suitably impressed! 👍
+My final recommendation is to avoid water for cleaning and give some general purpose thinners a go instead, I know you’ll be suitably impressed! 👍